 You've planned the last several decades for this; you've worked forty hours a week, filed countless documents, and made too many commutes.
 Now, it's time to put it all down and enjoy unlimited free time.

-For years, you and your spouse had a limited amount of time to pursue your hobbies and enjoy the company of family and friends, but now it seems like there's too much time and not enough to do.
+For years, you and your spouse had a limited amount of time to pursue your hobbies and enjoy the company of family and friends, but now, it may seem like there's too much time and not enough to do.
 Here's a list of hobbies you and your spouse can pick up to really get the most out of your retirement.

-Pick Up a Sport
+1. Pick Up a Sport

 If your career got in the way of seeing the world, now is your chance to catch up.
-Even if you didn't budget for travel in your retirement savings, there are still ways to find cheap flights, especially domestically.
-Frequently check airline sites for the best deals and, before you know it, you will be visiting an exotic city you never thought you would see.
+Even if you didn't budget for travel in your retirement savings, there are still ways to find cheap flights, especially domestic ones.
+Frequently check airline sites for the best deals and, before you know it, you'll be visiting an exotic city you never thought you would see.

-Whether it's going for walks and hikes with your spouse or attending social nights at your neighborhood's clubhouse, being active and entertained is important in a happy retirement.
-Taking daily walks around the neighborhood or picking up yoga and water aerobics not only leads to a healthy body, but also a healthy mind.
+Whether it's going for walks and hikes with your spouse or attending social nights at your neighborhood's clubhouse, being active and social is important for a happy retirement.
+Taking daily walks around the neighborhood or picking up water aerobics not only leads to a healthy body but also a healthy mind.

-Adopt a Pet
+4. Adopt a Pet